It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 Rehearse your script:

 You don’t want a formal script to work to.
-Not at a social event.
+Especially not to family and friends.
+Not even at a Zoom event.
 But you do need a clear idea of what you want to say.
-And if you’re at a conference that may have some impact on your business, it’s even more critical.
+And if you’re at a meeting that may have some impact on your business, it’s even more critical.

 What you’re writing is an emotional job description.
 So start here: